These Baby Cereal Muffins are super easy 1- bowl, soft banana muffins with baby cereal.

 When the wet ingredients are well mixed, stir in the dry ingredients: flour, baby infant cereals, baking powder, and baking soda.

-The batter should be wet, slightly thick, and easy to pour in mini muffin tins.
+The batter should be wet, slightly thick, and easy to pour into mini muffin tins.
 If your batter is too thick, add an extra tablespoon of milk, this can happen if your baby cereals are made of other cereals than baby rice and absorb moisture even more.

 Fill each muffin hole with about two tablespoons of baby muffin batter